Rex Burchell

 OIC Mawson 1979

 Of course Rex had no responsibility at all to his crew after returning to Australia.
+Family reasons compelled him to return to Melbourne on the first relief ship of the summer of 1979/80, but he was there on the wharf to greet the last of us in mid-march 1980.
 A measure of the success of our year was the unobtrusive but ongoing place that Rex held in our lives from our return right up to the time of his final journey south, and the fact that we continued to look up to him as the Officer in Charge.
-My wife and I had a short and busy stay in Melbourne in 2016 – Rex went out of his way to come into the city to enable us to catch up.
+As a personal memory, my wife and I had a short, busy stay in Melbourne in 2016 – Rex went out of his way to come into the city to enable us to catch up after a gap of some years.

-The highlight of Rex’s year was probably leading the long and arduous tractor train to Mount King camp in Enderby Land which had not been used the previous summer (it might have been two summers).
-A crevasse tried to derail progress on day one.
+The highlight of Rex’s year was probably leading the long and arduous tractor train to Mount King camp in Enderby Land which had not been used the previous summer (it might in fact have been two summers).
+On day 1 a crevasse tried to derail the tractor train.
 Progress was slowed by blizzards and the absence of some of the snow canes which had previously marked the route.
 On arrival the campsite had to be dug out.
-Despite these difficulties the camp was made ready for a successful summer of scientific work, with many bags of rock samples RTA’d at its completion.
+Despite these problems which would be difficult for anyone without Antarctic experience to imagine, the camp was made ready for a successful summer of scientific work and many bags of rock samples RTA’d at its completion.

 Under Rex’s guidance Mawson 79ers commenced construction of the first two storey building on an Australian base, variously known as the red shed or “hell on the hill”.
-An early challenge was to wrap up and warm the foundation area so that cement would set.
-The red shed reached “lock-up” stage by the end of the year.
+An early and novel challenge was to wrap up and warm the foundation area so that cement would set.
+It was a source of some pride that the red shed reached “lock-up” stage by the end of the year.

 May saw us entertaining the Russians from Molodezhnaya far to the west.
-They delivered scientist Nick Voloshinov who spent the remainder of the year with us and was a very popular member of the group.
+They arrived in a huge but somewhat rattly helicopter, delivering scientist Nick Voloshinov who spent the remainder of the year with us and was a very popular member of the group.
+The large quantities of pepper vodka Nick brought with him could however pose a challenge on Saturday nights.

 Andrew Lark , Mawson 1979